-When you wonder who owns Android, it’s tempting to simply point to Google and leave it at that.
+When you wonder who owns Android, it’s tempting to point to Google and simply leave it at that.
 However, it’s not so simple.
-While Android is owned by Google on a basic level, many companies share responsibilities for the operating system — there’s no one company that completely defines the OS on every phone.
+While Google owns Android on a basic level, many companies share responsibilities for the operating system — no one completely defines the OS on every phone.

 Who owns Android, really?

 If you just want to know who owns Android in spirit, there’s no mystery: it’s Google.
-The company bought Android, Inc. in 2005 and helped foster the operating system before the first Android phone, the T-Mobile G1, arrived in 2008.
-Google is the primary developer for the OS, and handles work on key proprietary elements like Google Play Services and official apps like Gmail.
+The company bought Android, Inc. in 2005.
+It also helped foster the operating system before the first Android phone, the T-Mobile G1, arrived in 2008.
+Google is the primary developer for the OS and handles work on key proprietary elements like Google Play Services and official apps like Gmail.
 If you buy a Pixel phone, you’ll find that Google owns virtually the entire Android OS outside of the hardware drivers.

 Who else has a stake in Android OS?